Karthi-DStech/Object-Oriented-Framework-for-Machine-Learning/README.md

-# Object Oriented Pipeline for Machine Learning (Classification)
+# Object Oriented Pipeline for Machine Learning

 This project is a comprehensive, **Object-Oriented Machine Learning Pipeline** designed to automate and streamline the entire process of data analysis, preprocessing, feature engineering, model training, evaluation, and hyperparameter tuning.